itsVinM/itsVinM/README.md

 # Hello there!
 I am Vincentiu.👋🏼

-I am a system validation engineer, and these are some stuff I have done so far...
+A system validation engineer with passion for debuggin and building stuff, these are some of the projects I have done so far

 ---